-Indian tractor market share (862 thousand units in CY 2020)
+Indian tractor market share (2021)

 Source: TMA, Crisil Research

 Tractor demand is mainly driven by farmers' ability to purchase tractors and is affected, both directly and indirectly, by a number of factors:

 1. Irrigation intensity and monsoons

 Irrigation plays a vital role in determining demand for tractors.
 A farmer will prefer to invest in costlier assets such as tractors only when he is assured of receiving essentials for farming such as water supply.
 The irrigation spends which increased significantly in last two decades have aided both irrigation and cropping intensity, thus leading to higher and stable farm incomes.
 Irrigation intensity is expected to improve further over the medium term, supporting tractor sales